-Covid-19 coronavirus: The 'long-tail' of Covid-19 continues to rear its head but new cases are low
+Covid-19 coronavirus: No new cases, no new deaths - 'please download the tracer app'

 • Covid 19 coronavirus: Woman who took Trump-approved hydroxychloroquine for 19 years still got coronavirus

+"The number of people at gatherings will be one of the specific issues being reconsidered by Cabinet on Monday - until then it remains at ten," he said.

+There was just one case reported on Friday and no new cases for the three days before that.

-The new case yesterday was linked to the St Margaret's cluster in Auckland.
+The new case on Friday was linked to the St Margaret's cluster in Auckland.

 Because of that person's connection to the earlier case, they have been in isolation since the beginning of Level 4.